yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/README.md

-# Data Modeling
+# Express Routing & Connected API

 ## Learning Objectives

-* Build an API server with error handling, logging, and dynamic modeling
+* Understand and implement external (modular) routing with express
-* Build an in-memory data store with file persistence.
+* Integrate a data model into an express API

 ## Outline
 * :05 **Housekeeping/Recap**